thiaggn/Console-Chat-App/README.md

 First, you have to set up the server that will handle the clients messages.
 You can do that by entering "s" in the message prompt when you start the app.

-Then you can run another instance of the program as a client by entering "c" in the message prompt.
-Now you pick a cool username and start chatting!
+When the server is up, you must run another instance of the app as a client, by typing "c" in the prompt.
+Now you can pick a cool username and start chatting!